 Q: What additional support is available after the conclusion of the fellowship?

-Q: What reporting is required in connection with the fellowship?
+Q: What reporting is required in connection with the Fellowship?

 Host Organization Requirements